dbmi-bgm/cgap-portal/docs/source/local_installation.rst

 Local Installation
 ==================

+Docker Instructions
+^^^^^^^^^^^^^^^^^^^

+The portal is meant to be run via Docker, but running tests or a local deployment outside of Docker requires the legacy instructions below.
+For Docker instructions see `docker local docs. <./docker-local.rst>`_.

+Legacy Instructions
+^^^^^^^^^^^^^^^^^^^

 The following instructions are for running a CGAP deployment with macOS and homebrew.

+Note that as of summer 2021, these instructions are out of date.
+Please refer to the Docker setup.
+There are no guarantees the legacy instructions will work from this point forward.

-CGAP is known to work with Python 3.6.x and will not work with Python 3.7 or greater.
-If part of the HMS team, it is recommended to use Python 3.4.3, since that's what is running on our servers.
+CGAP is known to work with Python 3.7.x and 3.8.x and will not work with Python 3.9 or greater.
+If part of the HMS team, it is recommended to use a high patch version, such as Python 3.8.13, since that's what we try to do with our servers, but any version of 3.8 should work if you find you are unable to install that particular patch version.
 It is best practice to create a fresh Python virtualenv using one of these versions before proceeding to the following steps.

 * Step 0: Obtain AWS keys.
 These will need to added to your environment variables or through the AWS CLI (installed later in this process).